Marmot Trestles 15 ReviewPrice: $100 List | $81.71 at MooseJaw

 Cons: Very heavy, very bulky, other general purpose bags offer better value.

-The Marmot Testles 15 is the second warmest and most featured synthetic mummy sleeping bag reviewed here.
+The Marmot Trestles 15 is warm and the most featured synthetic mummy sleeping bag reviewed here.
 35 ounces of insulation make the bag thick and heavy and provide ample protection between you and the elements.
 In warmer weather the Trestles provides unmatched ventilation; it has two zippers (one full length and another quarter length).
-This setup is better than a single zipper because its more versatile.
+This setup is better than a single zipper because it's more versatile.
 By opening both sides part way you can sit up easily or poke your hands out while keeping your core covered.
-Although reading in a sleeping bag was never hard, its far easier with two zippers.
+Although reading in a sleeping bag was never hard, it's far easier with two zippers.

 Marmot make this bag affordable ($100) by using a sewn through shingled wave construction.
 This design makes the manufacturing process easier and faster, while offset baffling keeps the bag warm.